zhimenggan/smsk_tuxedo2/README.md

 This is a SnakeMake workflow to apply the protocol described in Pertea et al. 2016.
 With some modifications.

-The idea is to produce Differential Expression analysis given a bunch of FASTQ files,
+The idea is to produce Differential Expression analysis given a bunch of FASTQ files, a fasta reference and a GTF file.

 ## 2. First steps